conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 not retroactively make every raw-pointer API safe.

 The sample keeps error handling short to make the interop mechanics visible.
-Production code should additionally check the nullable results from window, renderer, texture, and document creation and report the corresponding SDL or parse errors.
+Production code should additionally check `loadFromData`'s result for a null pointer before dereferencing it through `pointee`, and check the boolean returned by `writeToPng`.

 ## The Reusable Pattern

-Although this demo renders moving clouds, the integration pattern is not
+Although this demo renders a small illustrated landscape, the integration pattern is not graphics-specific:
-graphics-specific:

-1. Declare the native libraries and relevant settings in Conan.
+1. Declare the native library and relevant settings in Conan.
-2. Let Conan select or build a compatible dependency graph.
+2. Let Conan select or build a compatible binary.
 3. Generate a Clang module map when a package does not provide one.
-4. Link the Conan-generated CMake targets normally.
+4. Link the Conan-generated CMake target normally.
 5. Enable Swift C++ interoperability and pass the module map to embedded Clang.
 6. Treat ownership, lifetimes, error models, and ABI options as part of the API boundary.

+Pure C libraries follow the same general dependency pattern: Conan provides the headers and the binary, and a Clang module map makes the headers importable.
+They do not, however, require C++ interoperability mode or the C++ ABI guarantees described above — Swift has been able to import a plain C API through Clang since long before C++ interoperability existed.

 That opens a large body of existing C and C++ libraries to Swift without requiring each upstream project to publish a separate Swift wrapper.
 A